rymend/MSFTImagineArchive/Stream Analytics with Machine Learning (400)/1 - Ingest/readme.md

 	> The ```--sku F1``` parameter configures the IoT hub to use the free F1 pricing tier, which supports up to 8,000 events per day.
 However, Azure subscriptions are limited to one free IoT hub each.
 If the command fails because you have already created a free IoT hub, specify ```--sku S1``` instead.
 The S1 tier greatly expands the message-per-day limit, but is not free.

-1. Use the following command to retrieve a connection string for the IoT Hub, replacing HUB_NAME with the name you assigned to the IoT hub in the previous step:
+1. Use the following command to retrieve a connection string for the IoT hub, replacing HUB_NAME with the name you assigned to the IoT hub in the previous step:

 	```
 	az iot hub show-connection-string --name HUB_NAME